seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part18-AR-AP-Aging-Reports.md

 ## Part 18: AR/AP Aging Reports

-**Goal:** build the third core report — AR (Accounts Receivable) and AP (Accounts Payable) Aging — showing exactly which invoices/bills are still unpaid, grouped by how overdue they are.
+Goal of this part: build the third core report — AR (Accounts Receivable) and AP (Accounts Payable) Aging — showing exactly which invoices/bills are still unpaid, grouped by how overdue they are.
 This report answers a very practical, everyday question real business owners ask constantly: "who owes me money, and who am I overdue in paying?"

-**Prerequisite:** Parts 1-17 completed.
+Prerequisite: Parts 1-17 completed.

 ---

 ### 1. What an aging report actually shows, and why it's different from Parts 16/17

-The P&L (Part 16) and Balance Sheet (Part 17) are both built purely from journal_lines — pure ledger data, account balances.
+The P&L (Part 16) and Balance Sheet (Part 17) are both built purely from `journal_lines` — pure ledger data, account balances.
 An aging report is different: it's built from the invoices/bills tables themselves (their status and due dates), not from journal_lines directly, because we need to know about SPECIFIC unpaid documents, not just an aggregate account balance.
 AR as an aggregate number tells you "customers owe you $12,000 total" — the aging report tells you "Jane owes $2,000, due 15 days ago; Tom owes $10,000, due in 5 days" — the operational detail behind the summary number.

-This is a good moment to notice: not every report in a real accounting system is a pure journal_lines rollup.
+This is a good moment to notice: not every report in a real accounting system is a pure `journal_lines` rollup.
 The rule from Part 8 ("reports should read from journal_lines") applies specifically to the FINANCIAL reports (P&L, Balance Sheet) where correctness of dollar totals is paramount.
 Operational reports like aging need document-level detail that the ledger alone doesn't carry (a journal entry knows AR went up by $500, but doesn't inherently know due dates or which specific invoice).

 ### 2. Aging buckets